denten-books/plain-text/2-device.md

 the sound image: reverse mimesis, the body as sound pipe.
 The moment of corporeal reenactment transcends the representational and paper-bound confines of the medium.
 The performance makes the "making of the literary technique obvious," obvious.
-Nabokov exposes the metaphor implicit in the very idea of "laying bare the device."
+Nabokov exposes the metaphor implicit in the idea of "laying bare the device" itself.
 In this, lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the diegetic, fictional world through sheer recursion of literary technique, where each successive turn of abstraction brings the buried symbol closer to the reader.